orbit-mvi/orbit-mvi/website/docs/Test/new.md

         ExampleViewModel(fakeLocationService).test(this) {
             expectInitialState()
-            runOnCreate()
+            val job = runOnCreate()

             expectState { copy(lng = 1, lat = 1) }
             expectState { copy(lng = 2, lat = 2) }
             expectState { copy(lng = 3, lat = 3) }

-            // If the flow is infinite, we must call this to ignore the unconsumed items
+            // If the flow is infinite, we must ensure the intent is finished
-            // No need to call this for a finite flow
+            // at the end of the test.
+            job.join
+            // OR
-            // cancelAndIgnoreRemainingItems()
+            cancelAndIgnoreRemainingItems()
         }
     }
 ```